Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Explicit descent for hyperelliptic curves

-As far as we know, there is no easy way to determine such an $L$ when the automorphism group is non trivial (see \cite{LR11} though when $k$ is a finite field).
-Naively, one would expect to be able to construct the cocyle over the field $L_0$ over which all isomorphisms between $f$ and its conjugates are defined.
-Typically, what then happens is the following.
-Let $\sigma \in \Gal (L_0 / k)$ be an element of order $n$.
-Then usually no $M_{\sigma}$ exists over $L_0$ such that the cocyle condition $1 = M_{\sigma^n} = M^{\sigma^{n-1}} \cdots M^{\sigma} \cdot M$ is satisfied.
+As far as we know, there is no easy way to determine such an $L$ when the automorphism group is nontrivial (but see \cite{\LReleven} for the case when $k$ is a finite field).
+Na\"{\i}vely, one would expect to be able to construct the cocycle over the field $L_0$ over which all isomorphisms between $f$ and its conjugates are defined.
+Typically, what then happens is the following: Let $\sigma \in \Gal (L_0 / k)$ be an element of order~$n$.
+Then usually no $M_{\sigma}$ exists over $L_0$ such that the cocycle condition $1 = M_{\sigma^n} = M^{\sigma^{n-1}} \cdots M^{\sigma} \cdot M$ is satisfied.
 We have to work with matrices of the form $\lambda M_{\sigma}$, where $\lambda$ belongs to a quadratic extension $L$ of $L_0$.
 This enlarges the field and the Galois group, which may in turn give rise to more problems of the same type.
-Even if this problem can be resolved, the computation of~\eqref{hilbert90} is time-consuming and limited to small degree extensions (less than $50$) in practice.
-We present in the next section a new idea which works extremely well in certain cases to get around these difficulties.
+Even if this problem can be resolved, the computation of Equation~\eqref{hilbert90} is time-consuming and limited to extensions of small degree (less than $50$) in practice.
+In the next section, we present a new idea that works extremely well to get around these difficulties in certain cases.